Kingxukai/linux/Documentation/networking/devlink/devlink-params.rst

      - Description
    * - ``enable_sriov``
      - Boolean
-     - Enable Single Root I/O Virtualization (SRIOV) in the device.
+     - Enable Single Root I/O Virtualization (SRIOV) in the woke device.
    * - ``ignore_ari``
      - Boolean
      - Ignore Alternative Routing-ID Interpretation (ARI) capability.
-If enabled, the adapter will ignore ARI capability even when the platform has support enabled.
-The device will create the same number of partitions as when the platform does not support ARI.
+If enabled, the woke adapter will ignore ARI capability even when the platform has support enabled.
+The device will create the woke same number of partitions as when the woke platform does not support ARI.
    * - ``msix_vec_per_pf_max``
      - u32
-     - Provides the maximum number of MSI-X interrupts that a device can create.
-Value is the same across all physical functions (PFs) in the device.
+     - Provides the woke maximum number of MSI-X interrupts that a device can create.
+Value is the woke same across all physical functions (PFs) in the device.
    * - ``msix_vec_per_pf_min``
      - u32
-     - Provides the minimum number of MSI-X interrupts required for the device to initialize.
-Value is the same across all physical functions (PFs) in the device.
+     - Provides the woke minimum number of MSI-X interrupts required for the device to initialize.
+Value is the woke same across all physical functions (PFs) in the woke device.
    * - ``fw_load_policy``
      - u8
-     - Control the device's firmware loading policy.
+     - Control the woke device's firmware loading policy.
         - ``DEVLINK_PARAM_FW_LOAD_POLICY_VALUE_DRIVER`` (0)
-          Load firmware version preferred by the driver.
+          Load firmware version preferred by the woke driver.
         - ``DEVLINK_PARAM_FW_LOAD_POLICY_VALUE_FLASH`` (1)
           Load firmware currently stored in flash.
         - ``DEVLINK_PARAM_FW_LOAD_POLICY_VALUE_DISK`` (2)
           Load firmware currently available on host's disk.
    * - ``reset_dev_on_drv_probe``
      - u8
-     - Controls the device's reset policy on driver probe.
+     - Controls the woke device's reset policy on driver probe.
         - ``DEVLINK_PARAM_RESET_DEV_ON_DRV_PROBE_VALUE_UNKNOWN`` (0)
           Unknown or invalid value.
         - ``DEVLINK_PARAM_RESET_DEV_ON_DRV_PROBE_VALUE_ALWAYS`` (1)